allegroai/clearml-docs/docs/guides/pipeline/pipeline_decorator.md

 By default, the pipeline controller and the pipeline steps are launched through ClearML [queues](../../fundamentals/agents_and_queues.md#what-is-a-queue).
 Use the [`PipelineDecorator.set_default_execution_queue`](../../references/sdk/automation_controller_pipelinecontroller.md#pipelinedecoratorset_default_execution_queue)
 method to specify the execution queue of all pipeline steps.
-The` execution_queue` parameter of the `PipelineDecorator.component` decorator overrides the default queue value for the specific step for which it was specified.
+The `execution_queue` parameter of the `@PipelineDecorator.component` decorator overrides the default queue value for the specific step for which it was specified.

 :::note Execution Modes